The end of combustion-powered cars in 2035 is confirmed

 • ZFE Greater Nancy Metropolis

-By 2025the 43 metropolises with more than 150,000 inhabitants will also have to join the ZFE-mscheme, in anticipation of stricter European regulations.
+By 2025the 43 cities with more than 150,000 inhabitants will in turn have to join the ZFE-m schemein anticipation of stricter European regulations.

 Low-emission" hybrid vehicles

-Faced with this harsh reality, other automakers are investing are investing in new technologies to fill the gap left by combustion engines.
+Faced with this harsh reality, other carmakers are investing in new technologies capable of filling the gap left by thermal energy.

 More and more hybrids are appearing on the market.

-Hybrids are less polluting than diesel and petrol vehicles, but still emit a lot of CO2.
-In fact, hybrids are equipped with two engines, one thermal, the other electric, weighing between 200 and 300 kilos, but it turns out that the weight of these engines will make the vehicle heavier.
-The result is higher CO2 emissions, and higher engine power requirements, which in turn generate more pollution.
+Hybrids are less polluting than diesel and petrol vehiclesBut they still emit a lot of CO2.
+In fact, hybrids are equipped with two engines, one thermal, the other electric, which weigh between 200 and 300 kilos, but it turns out that the weight of these engines will make the vehicle heavier.
+The result is higher CO2 emissions and a greater need for energy from the engine, leading to more pollution.

-Of course, hybrid vehicles comply with legislation aimed at the transition to electric vehicles, but are they a good choice for the environment?
+Of course, hybrid vehicles comply with legislation aimed at making the transition to electric vehicles, but... are they a good choice for the environment?

-In the interests of reducing CO2 emissions, it's actually preferable to go straight for an electric vehicle.
-In fact, hybrid engines generate more pollution than you might imagine.
-What's more, the law prohibiting the sale of combustion-powered vehicles also includes hybrids.
+With a view to reducing CO2 emissions, it's actually preferable to equip yourself with an electric vehicle straight away.
+In fact, hybrid engines generate more pollution than you might think.
+What's more, the law banning the sale of internal combustion vehicles also includes hybrid vehicles.

 Beev offers multi-brand 100% electric vehicles at the best prices, as well as recharging solutions.